firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/rion.md

 - RE90 buyers should budget well above the sticker: VAT, customs, and freight push the $6 800 base toward roughly €7 500 even before spares, which makes Paris pickup runs or hand-carrying attractive to avoid repeat taxes.[^1]
 - Marketing claims of 400 A phase output and 136 PS motors remain unverified; community consensus is that the 23 S 6 P (~3 kWh) battery is the true bottleneck, so treat stock performance promises as aspirational until logs prove otherwise.[^1][^2]
 - The carbon chassis ships with minimal weather sealing—expect to add waterproofing and consider dry-weather slicks, because the platform is tuned for peak tarmac performance rather than all-season utility.[^2]
+- Rebranded Leo Apex/Rion batches still ride on LY 60 H 22/3 hubs with 4 mm phase leads, so top speed stalls around 123 km/h on 24 S and phase current needs to stay near 180–200 A despite the Tronic X12 controllers; even at >€9 000 landed, riders still swap out the stock Nutt brakes.[^4][^5]
 - Replacement Rion/Weped FF-spec motors can be sourced around €340 in France, but rising freight often erases the deal for overseas owners; plan group shipments or forwarding to keep landed cost sane.[^3]

 ## Platform Snapshot